isomerpages/mol-articles/financial-articles/support-schemes.md

 Those in need may also consider pre-existing support schemes which offer additional support ranging from housing and medical to employment.

-Find out what you are eligible for, learn about payout amount, and how to apply.
+Find out what you are eligible for, learn about payout amount, and where you can apply.

 ### Jump to Section